Everything you need to know about flexible solar panels (and recommended 4 products)

 Given the benefits, you might wonder why all solar panels aren’t made to be flexible.
 Well, there are some tradeoffs.

-Because of the thinner silicon, flexible solar cells are less durable over the long run.
-Also, instead of being protected by a thick layer of glass and a rigid alumimum frame, they are attached to flexible sheets subjecting them to more stress over their lifetime.
-Eventually, wiring can fail or cells can crack.
+Because of the thinner silicon, flexible solar cells are more delicate.
+Also, instead of being protected by a thick layer of glass and a rigid alumimum frame, they are attached to flexible sheets.
+With less protection, the cells can experience more stress and wiring can fail.

 If you need a portable solar panel but can sacrifice a little weight in exchange for better durability, consider a foldable solar panel instead.